shraddharanjan/ranjanbooks/README.md

 NEXTAUTH_SECRET="replace-with-a-secure-random-secret"
 ```

-Add any additional authentication-provider or image-hosting credentials required by your local configuration.
+Add any additional variables required by the authentication providers and Cloudinary configuration used by the project.

 Generate a secure NextAuth secret with: